-5 Conclusions
+961 5 Conclusions

-- 1093 In this study, we employed a machine learning technique to derive AOD for over 5000 land stations - worldwide, based on satellite data, visibility, and related meteorological variables parameters.
-The - 1095 target is Aqua MODIS AOD.
-Monthly AOD was is interpolated ionto a 0.5° grid using ordinary - 1096 kriging with area weighting.
+962 In this study, we employed a machine learning technique to derive AOD for over 5000 land stations worldwide, based on satellite data, visibility, and related parameters.
+Monthly AOD was interpolated 963 964 onto a 0.5° grid using ordinary kriging with area weighting.
 The method was trained with Aqua MODIS AOD.
-The accuracy and - performance of the derived AOD were-are assessed and validated against Terra MODIS AOD as - 1098 well as AERONET ground-based observations and MRRRA-2 of AOD for the corresponding - 1099 stations.
-Evaluation of tThe gridded AOD was is evaluated conducted using by Aqua and Terra - MODIS AOD and a 95% confidence interval is calculated.
-We obtained daily AOD (550nm) for at - 1101 5032 global land stations from 1980 to 2021, as well as monthly gridded AOD.
-The two datasets - complement the shortcomings of AOD data in terms of time scale and spatial coverage.
-Finally, the - 1103 spatiotemporal variation in AOD was-is analyzed for global land, the Southern Hemisphere, the - Northern Hemisphere, and 12 regions in the past 42 years.
-Several key findings have been obtained - 1105 given in this study as follows.
+The accuracy and performance of the derived AOD were assessed and validated 965 966 against Terra MODIS AOD as well as AERONET ground-based observations of AOD for the corresponding stations.
+Evaluation of the gridded AOD was conducted using Aqua and Terra 967 968 MODIS AOD.
+We obtained daily AOD for global land stations from 1980 to 2021, as well as 969 monthly gridded AOD.
+The two datasets complement the shortcomings of AOD in terms of time 970 scale and spatial coverage.
+Finally, the spatiotemporal variation in AOD was analyzed for global 971 land, the Southern Hemisphere, the Northern Hemisphere, and 12 regions in the past 42 years.
+972 Several key findings have been obtained in this study as follows.